Libra-Informer/Libra-Resource-Hub/README.md

 *  [eToken Libra](https://github.com/etoroxlabs/etoken-libra) - An example of implementing tokenized assets with MoveIR by [eToroX Labs](https://github.com/etoroxlabs).

 # Go Libraries
-* [Libra Go Client](https://github.com/codemaveric/libra-go) - A Go Client for interacting with the Libra blockchain by [codemaveric](https://github.com/codemaveric/).
+* [Libra Go Client](https://github.com/codemaveric/libra-go) - A Go client for interacting with the Libra blockchain by [codemaveric](https://github.com/codemaveric/).
+* [go-libra](https://github.com/the729/go-libra) - A Go client for interacting with the Libra blockchain by [the729](https://github.com/the729/).
 * [Libra SDK for Go](https://github.com/philippgille/libra-sdk-go) - A Go SDK for the Libra blockchain by [philippgille](https://github.com/philippgille/).
 * [Libra SDK for Go](https://github.com/phlip9/libra_example) - A Go SDK for the Libra blockchain by [phlip9](https://github.com/phlip9).